Artwork Page for Corinthian Helmet

 Description

-Probably cast and then hammered into shape, this bronze helmet belongs to a type known as Corinthian, with almond-shaped eye holes, large cheek-pieces, and a wide nose-guard.
-Its significant weight raised early suspicions about authenticity, but a 1928 technical examination found no conclusive evidence of forgery.
-Still, several unusual details may be modern embellishments.
-These include the intact rivets, or metal fasteners, meant to secure liners; usually only their holes survive.
+Probably cast and then hammered into shape, this bronze helmet belongs to a type known as Corinthian, with almond-shaped eye holes, large cheekpieces, and a wide nose guard.
+Its significant weight raised early suspicions about authenticity, and although a 1928 technical examination found no conclusive evidence of forgery, scholars have continued to doubt its antiquity.
+Unusual details include the intact rivets, or metal fasteners, meant to secure liners; usually only their holes survive.
 The dueling warriors and inlaid palmette above the brow also find few parallels, and the silver meander pattern is unique.
+Most recently, a 2024 analysis found that both the copper and silver alloys of the helmet differ significantly from those expected in an ancient Greek helmet.

 Corinthian Helmet